dbeaver/cloudbeaver-deploy/README.md

-# CloudBeaver Enterprise
+# CloudBeaver Enterprise deployment

 ## Installation with Docker Compose

-It is the simplest way to install CloudBeaver Enterprise Edition.
+It is the simplest way to install [CloudBeaver Enterprise Edition](https://dbeaver.com/cloudbeaver-enterprise/).
 All you need is a Linux, macOS, or Windows machine with Docker.

 CloudBeaver can be run in a [single docker container](https://dbeaver.com/docs/cloudbeaver/CloudBeaver-Enterprise-deployment-from-docker-image/).